Bella0g/angular-blog/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## TODOS:

+- Create a navbar for both user and owner perspectives.
+The navbar should contain a button to switch between perspectives.
+KLAR

+### User perspective:
+- Create at least three pages: home, blog, and about me.
+KLAR

+- Home page should contain all blog posts.
+Each post should have a title and a thumbnail image.
+KLAR

+- Clicking on a post should take the user to a new page that shows the post in detail.
+Blog page should contain the post that the user clicked on from the home page.
+It should also show all the information about the post, including the content, creation date, likes, dislikes, and comments.

+- Users should be able to add new comments anonymously and like/dislike the post.
+The page should have a button/link to navigate back to the home page.

+- About me page should contain information about the user and a form to contact them.
+Klar
+- The form should print all information to the console when submitted.

+### Owner perspective:
+- Include everything from the user perspective.
+KLAR
+- Add a new page to create new posts.
+- All posts should have a structure that includes a title, thumbnail image, content, creation date, likes, dislikes, and comments.
+KLAR
+- Save the posts in localStorage to prevent data loss when reloading the app.